influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withMaximumCacheSize(maximumCacheSize)
 ```

-Maximum capacity of the local cache used by the authorizer to avoid querying the Open Policy Agent for every request.
-Defaults to `50000`.
+"Maximum capacity of the local cache used by the authorizer to avoid querying the Open Policy Agent for every request.
+Defaults to `50000`."

 ### fn spec.kafka.authorization.withSuperUsers